awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/security.md

 + [Requirements for professional services products ](proserv-product-guidelines.md)

 **Note**
 To learn about security on AWS Data Exchange for data products, see [Security](https://docs.aws.amazon.com/data-exchange/latest/userguide/security.html) in the *AWS Data Exchange User Guide*\.
+To learn about security for buyers in AWS Marketplace, see [Security on AWS Marketplace](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-security.html) in the *AWS Marketplace Buyer Guide*\.

 **Topics**
 + [Controlling access to AWS Marketplace Management Portal](marketplace-management-portal-user-access.md)